Understanding new JASMIN storage

 Traditional disk systems try and do cunning things when different processes are writing to the same file; they can lock the file so only one process can have a turn at a time, or they can try and stack up the updates and do them one after another (and hope they don’t interfere), but at scale, all those tricks come with a performance cost.
 That cost gets paid in many ways: raw I/O speed, how many extra copies of blocks get written, how long it takes to rebuild if things go wrong, how big any part of the storage can be… and, how much kit and software the vendors need to deliver to make it work.
 All that cost is worth it if your workflow needs it (and can’t avoid it), but in the JASMIN environment, not many workflows actually need it.

-Our fast parallel disk is fine for those workflows, but none of the others support it well, and in particular for our scale out file storage, as used by most GWSs, the way it works means that if we turn on the support for parallel write, it will become much slower and write many more copies of some data blocks, meaning it will do I/O slower, and it will store less!
+Our fast parallel disk is fine for those workflows, but none of the others support it well, and in particular for our scale-out file storage, as used by most GWSs, the way it works means that if we turn on the support for parallel write, it will become much slower and write many more copies of some data blocks, meaning it will do I/O slower, and it will store less!
 Not what we want.
-Parallel read is fine!
+The parallel read is fine!
 However, avoiding parallel writes has turned out to be harder than we anticipated, your workflows have many more ways of doing it than we thought!
 Sadly, when you do parallel writes, the file system can get “stuck” and that’s when everything goes really slow, for everyone on that host …

 FAQs, issues and solutions